HaoyuCui/WSI_Segmenter/readme.md

 # WSI Patcher

 > A simple tool for tile-level tumor-area segmentation or ROI segmentation.
-Works with QuPath.
+Works with QuPath (Version >= 0.4.2).
+> The model utilizes the [DeepLabV3](https://arxiv.org/abs/1706.05587) architecture with a pretrained ResNet backbone.

 ## Usage

 1. run `pip install -r requirements.txt` for installing dependencies.

-2. run 'make_tile_mask_pairs.groovy' in QuPath to generate tile-mask pairs.
+2. run `make_tile_mask_pairs.groovy` in QuPath to generate tile-mask pairs.
 See also [image.sc](https://forum.image.sc/t/exporting-annotations-as-rgb-image-tiles-or-cut-out-annotations-not-binary/77691)

 Please make sure you have made the annotation in the QuPath and specified your own parameters in the script.